-Every big city comes with safety concerns and Bogotá is no exception, but don’t worry, it’s nothing out of the ordinary, just follow the tips in this article and you will have a safe trip.
+Every big city comes with safety concerns and Bogotá is no exception.
+But don’t worry, it’s nothing out of the ordinary, just follow the tips in this article and you will have a safe and fun trip.

 Maybe you’ve heard that Colombia is not a safe place, but do not believe everything you hear.
-In Bogota, as in any capital, you have to know how to move in it, with caution and always alert, but it’s nothing you would not do in other cities around the world.
+In Bogota, as in any capital, you have to know how and where to move, with caution, and always alert; but it’s nothing you would not do in other cities around the world.
 Here are some tips about safety in Bogotá that will help you enjoy your trip to the fullest.

 Pickpockets in crowded transportation systems are probably one of the few things all capitals of the world have in common, and in Bogotá, you also have to be careful with this.
 When you are on a bus or Transmilenio (Bogotá: Basic for transportation), always look out for your things, try to use closed bags that are not easy to open without you noticing and do not carry your cell phone and/or wallet in pockets where they are visible.